Pet owners heartbroken after Stanmore Bay house fire: 'Our dogs saved our lives'

 A tearful Sian McBride, 45, today said if it weren't for her beloved dogs waking her and husband Patrick, 43, they may well have died in this week's fire along with their daughter Ashlin, 17.

-The three-storey Stanmore Bay home on Auckland's Hibiscus Coast was destroyed by fire and is being demolished today.
+The three-storey Stanmore Bay home on Auckland's Hibiscus Coast was destroyed by fire in the early hours of Wednesday and is being demolished today.
 The body of one of the pets is still inside.

 "They saved our lives," said a grieving McBride.